wxWidgets/wxWidgets/README.md

 - Windows XP, Vista, 7, 8 and 10 (32/64 bits).
 - Most Unix variants using the GTK+ toolkit (version 2.6 or newer or 3.x).
-- OS X (10.7 or newer) using Cocoa (32/64 bits).
+- macOS (10.7 or newer) using Cocoa (32/64 bits).

 Most popular C++ compilers are supported including but not limited to:

 - Microsoft Visual C++ 2003 or later (up to 2019).
 - g++ 3.4 or later, including MinGW/MinGW-64/TDM under Windows.
-- Clang under OS X and Linux.
+- Clang under macOS and Linux.
 - Intel icc compiler.
 - Oracle (ex-Sun) CC.